akalnay/Determination/ReadMe.md

 The CountdownTimer class gives functionality somewhat similar to that in a microwave oven's timer.
-The functionality differs in that the timer in a microwave oven will countdown for a specified time (e.g. for one minute) whereas the CountdownTimer will count down until it a specified date-time is reached.
+The functionality differs in that the timer in a microwave oven will countdown for a specified time (e.g. for one minute) whereas the CountdownTimer will count down until a specified date-time is reached.
 ```C#
 #region CountdownTimer Class